-HONORS CISCO CYBERSECURITY I

-Course: Must Apply & Be Accepted (Honors) 3 credits
+CISCO CYBER OPERATIONS I Course: Must Apply And Be Accepted (Transcripted) 3 credits

-This class introduces and describes the architecture, structures, functions, components, models and operations of computer networks.
+This college level class introduces and describes the architecture, structures, functions, components, models and operations of computer networks.
 The principles of IP addressing and fundamentals of Ethernet concepts, media and operations are introduced.
-Students learn how to build simple LANs, perform basic configurations and troubleshoot problems of routers and switches, implement IP addressing schemes, and resolve common network issues.
+Students also learn the fundamentals of the Linux operating system and command line, and basic open source concepts.
 This career-oriented approach to learning networking empowers students to enter a career and further their education in the computer networking field.